* New home sales data due

 By Chuck Mikolajczak

-NEW YORK, Aug 23 (Reuters) - U.S. stocks were poised for a flat on Friday, a day after the Nasdaq stock exchange suffered a historic trading halt of roughly three hours as a result of technical problems.
+NEW YORK, Aug 23 (Reuters) - U.S. stock index futures were little changed on Friday, a day after the Nasdaq stock exchange suffered a historic trading halt of roughly three hours as a result of technical problems.

 Trading in thousands of U.S. stocks ground to a halt for much of Thursday after an unexplained technological problem shut down trading in Nasdaq securities, the latest prominent disruption to the operations of U.S. markets.